benjahmin-koenigsberg/SBA-308-JavaScript--Fundamentals/README.md

  **What could you have done differently during the planning stages of your project to make the execution easier?**

 > I could have spent more time planning before coding.
 I also should have read through the grading rubrics first to see the best MVP would have been

+> I also would like to get into the habit of creating seperate branches for working on different features or stages

 **Were there any requirements that were difficult to implement?
 What do you think would make them easier to implement in future projects?**